godunno/dunno-front-end/README.md

 We strongly recommend you to use the RVM (Ruby Version Manager) though, as it makes the installation process simpler and it isolates the project's environment.
+The project's already configured to use it, if present.
 Just install it and you're ready!
 Besides, it's **super cool**, like a pantry and a food processor all mixed up!

   * [RVM](http://rvm.io/): Run `curl -sSL https://get.rvm.io | bash -s stable`

-The project's already configured to use RVM, if present.

-## Quickstart

-Now that you're ready, get the ingredients and turn on the oven!
+Is this your first time cooking?
+Get the ingredients and turn on the oven!

 ```bash
 git clone git@github.com:godunno/dunno-front-end.git